Routing strategy

 }

-}Using REST requires you to send the entire RoutingStrategy in the request body so you’ll need to assemble it manually.
+}Using REST requires sending the entire RoutingStrategy in the request body, so the entity must be assembled manually.

-Step 3 - Creating an order to test the configurations
+Step 3: Create an order to test the configuration

-The entire purpose of MultiDOMS is to have a dynamic routing configuration that behaves differently in depending on context.
-So naturally we should test our configuration with two different orders.
+The purpose of a dynamic routing configuration is to behave differently depending on the context.
+To test this, two different orders are created.

-First, we should test that a regular order (i.e. not satisfying the condition that we defined) will use the default configuration, meaning standard fences / ratings all set to inactive.
-The order could look something like this:
+First, test that a regular order (one that does not satisfy the defined condition) uses the default configuration, meaning all standard fences and ratings are inactive.
+The order could look like this:

 {